malakai97/stonesmtg/_header_pages/invitational.md

 # Roster

-The following players have secured their chance to battle to become the Romancing the Stones Season 6 champion.
+The following players have secured their chance to battle to become the Romancing the Stones Season 7 champion.

-1. Stu Ziarnik - Season 5 / 2023 Champion
+1. Chase Hoppe - Season 6 / 2024 Champion
-2. Liz Garcia - Top4 at [Festival of Friendship Vintage](/results/2024-01-13)
+2. Caleb Ray - 1st place at [Festival of Friendship Vintage](/results/2025-01-18)
-3. Galen Lamei - 2nd place in the [Dance Party Middle School League](/results/2024-02-29)
-4. Ben Kendrick - 1st place at [RTS32](/results/2024-03-23)
-5. Paul Garrett - 1st place at [RTS33](/results/2024-05-04)
-6. Brian Tweedy - 1st place in the [School's Out middle School League](/results/2024-04-15)
-7. Dan Ersch - 1st place at [Hurricane Vintage](/results/2024-08-30)
-8. Chase Hoppe - 1st place at [RTS34](/results/2024-09-28)
-9. Rob Wilson - 1st place at [RTS35](/results/2024-11-02)
-9. Ian Files - 2nd place at [RTS35](/results/2024-11-02)
-9. Ty Thomason - 1st place in the [Fall Semester Middle School League](/results/2024-09-20)
-9. Rob Connolly - Winner of a lottery of players who had at least one near-miss in the season and who could attend on short notice.

 # Invites

 Invites to the players who will qualify for the Invitational are given out for:

 * 1 invite to last season's invitational champion
-* Winning a single-day or league event (other than the Festival of Friendship)
+* Winning a single-day or league event

 Players can never earn more than one invitation.
 Thus, if a player who is already invited places 1st at an event, the invitation for that event would go to the 2nd place